norwegian-geotechnical-institute/Avaframe-Workshop/README.md

 We recommend installing Python, GDAL and QGIS from [OSGeo4W](https://trac.osgeo.org/osgeo4w/).
-If you have OSGeo4W and GDAL installed but just need the extra Python tools you can rerun the following method.
+If you have OSGeo4W and GDAL/QGIS installed but just need the extra Python tools you can re-run the following method to obtain the extras.

 Run `osgeo4w-setup.exe`, located by default in `C:\OSGeo4W\bin`.